Speech-language pathology studies

 €80 perapplicationon Parcoursup and €539 per academic year.

-At the Faculty of Medicine, in Montpellier on the Arnaud de Villeneuve Health Campus.
+At the Faculty of Medicine in Montpellier, on the Arnaud de Villeneuve Health Campus.

 Yes, the Open House will take place on Saturday, March 6, 2021.
 This year, due to the current situation, the event will be held entirely online.
-Follow us on social media (Facebook, Twitter, Instagram) to stay informed!
+Follow us on social media (Facebook, Twitter, Instagram) to stay updated!

 TESTIMONIALS